manfred-mueller/Wrok/README.md

-Wrok is a WebView2-based Grok® client.
+Wrok is a WebView2-based Grok™ client.